You may click on each question for answers to commonly asked questions.

 Lab Information

-The ISDA does not endorse any labs.
 Labs listed on the website are accredited labs strictly for producers and handlers reference.
 This list was derived from the United States Department of Agriculture (USDA).
 Labs included on the list possess DEA and ISO 17025 accreditation.
 If your lab holds these accreditations please contact ISDA.
-Important reminder, labs conducting official analysis will be required to be DEA and ISO 17025 accredited as of December 31st, 2023.
+Important reminder, labs conducting official analysis will be required to be DEA and ISO 17025 accredited as of December 31st, 2024.

 If the lab is located in the state of Idaho, a lab must possess a handlers license from ISDA.